-We now evaluate the out-of-sample forecasts of the models described in Table 5.
+We now evaluate the out-of-sample forecasts of the models described in table 5.
 Table 6 reports the results on White's (2000) test, where P{RC}^1 is the bootstrap p-value for comparing a single model with the martingale model, and P{RC}^2 is the bootstrap reality check p-value for comparing l models with the martingale model.
-The l-th number for P{RC}^2 is the bootstrap reality check p-value for the null hypothesis that the best of the first l models has no superior predictive power over the martingale model.
+The lth number for P{RC}^2 is the bootstrap reality check p-value for the null hypothesis that the best of the first l models has no superior predictive power over the martingale model.
 The last number for P{RC}^2 checks if the best of all the models under comparison has superior predictive ability over the martingale model.
 The difference between each P{RC}^1 and the last P{RC}^2 gives an estimate of data-snooping bias.

-For CD, none of AR(2), PN(2,4), NN(2,5) and FC(2,26) outperform the martingale model in terms of all the four criteria, but the combined forecast of these models does outperform the martingale model in terms of MSFE and MAFE (Panel A).
+For CD, none of AR(2), PN(2, 4), NN(2, 5), and FC(2, 26) outperforms the martingale model in terms of all the four criteria, but the combined forecast of these models does outperform the martingale model in terms of MSFE and MAFE (panel A).

-For DM, in terms of MSFE and MAFE, none of AR(2), PN(2,4), NN(2,5) and FC(2,26) outperform the martingale model, while Combined(1-4) outperforms the martingale model.
-In terms of MFTR and MCFD in Panel B, PN(2,4) performs best and better than the martingale model.
+For DM, in terms of MSFE and MAFE, none of AR(2), PN(2, 4), NN(2, 5), and FC(2, 26) outperforms the martingale model, but Combined(1-4) does outperform the martingale model.
+In terms of MFTR and MCFD in panel B, PN(2, 4) performs best, and better than the martingale model.
 It generates a 9.2% profit and correctly predicts 54.2% of the directions of changes.
-It has marginally significant bootstrap p-values $P{RC}^1 = 0.089$ and 0.051 in terms of MFTR and MCFD respectively for the null hypothesis that PN(2,4) is no better than the martingale model.
-So, comparing only PN(2,4) with the martingale model would suggest that PN(2,4) may improve the forecast over the martingale model.
-However, P{RC}^2 , the reality check p-value for testing the null hypothesis that the best of the seven models is no better than the martingale model, tells a different story.
-The last (7th) numbers for P{RC}^2 are 0.363 and 0.245 in terms of MFTR and MCFD respectively, indicating that the best forecast model (PN(2,4)) among the seven models is no better than the martingale model.11
+It has marginally significant bootstrap p-values $P{\rm RC}^1 = 0.089$ and 0.051 in terms of MFTR and MCFD respectively for the null hypothesis that PN(2, 4) is no better than the martingale model.
+So, comparing only PN(2, 4) with the martingale model would suggest that PN(2, 4) may improve the forecast over the martingale model.
+However, $P{\rm RC}^2$, the reality check p-value for testing the null hypothesis that the best of the seven models is no better than the martingale model, tells a different story.
+The last (seventh) numbers for $P{\rm RC}^2$ are 0.363 and 0.245 in terms of MFTR and MCFD respectively, indicating that the best forecast model [PN(2, 4)] among the seven models is no better than the martingale model.11

-For BP, in terms of MSFE (Panel B) and MAFE (Panels A & B), Combined(1-4) yields significant P{RC}^1 .
-In terms of MCFD, NN(2, 5) and FC(2, 26) give significant P{RC}^1 in Panel B, which remains significant even using the reality check p-value with P{RC}^2 .
+For BP, in terms of MSFE (panel B) and MAFE (panels A and B), Combined(1-4) yields significant P{RC}^1 .
+In terms of MCFD, NN(2, 5) and FC(2, 26) give significant P{RC}^1 in panel B, which remains significant even using the reality check p-value with P{RC}^2 .

-For JY, AR(2) outperforms the martingale model in terms of MAFE (Panel B) and MCFD (Panels A and B).
-This is consistent with the in-sample evidence of serial correlation for JY (see M(1,1) in Table 4).
-The superior predictive ability is most clear in terms of MCFD with significant reality check p-values P{RC}^2 .
+For JY, AR(2) outperforms the martingale model in terms of MAFE (panel B) and MCFD (panels A and B).
+This is consistent with the in-sample evidence of serial correlation for JY [see M(1, 1) in table 4].
+The superior predictive ability is clearest in terms of MCFD with significant reality check p-values $P{\rm RC}^2$.
 All the other models also outperform the martingale model in terms of MCFD.
-In terms of MAFE, Combined(1-4) yields significant P{RC}^1 in Panels A and B.
+In terms of MAFE, Combined(1-4) yields significant $P{\rm RC}^1$ in panels A and B.

-For FF, Combined(1-4) outperforms the martingale model in terms of many criteria in Panels A and B. AR(2) and PN(2, 4) outperform the martingale model in terms of MFTR and MCFD (Panels A and B).
-FC(2, 26) has MFTR = 9.8% with $P{RC}^1 = 0.052$ (Panel A).
+For FF, Combined(1-4) outperforms the martingale model in terms of many criteria in panels A and B. AR(2) and PN(2, 4) outperform the martingale model in terms of MFTR and MCFD (panels A and B).
+FC(2, 26) has MFTR = 9.8% with $P{\rm RC}^1 = 0.052$ (panel A).